 - The legal drinking age in Pennsylvania is 21.
 Do not give alcohol to minors.
 When in doubt, card them.
 Plenty of parties at Pennsic do it.

-- Ladies and gentlemen, remember that a lot of teenagers look older than they are.
+- Remember that a lot of teenagers look older than they really are.
 Enough said?

-- Ladies, be wary when walking around at night.
-On the whole, Pennsic is pretty safe, but if you’re going to less populated or poorly lit parts of the site, take an escort or travel in groups.
-When partying, make sure you are with someone you know and trust.
-Most SCA men are nice guys.
-A very small number of the men at Pennsic are not.
+- Be wary when walking around at night.
+On the whole, Pennsic is pretty safe, but remember that you’re basically living in a very compact town of 10,000 people (or more).
+If you’re going to less populated or poorly lit parts of the site, take an escort or travel in groups.
+When partying, make sure you are with someone you know and trust, and be cautious about taking alcohol from strangers.
+Most Scadians are nice people.
+A very small number of them at Pennsic are not.

 - When driving through the campsite, go slow.
 5 mph is the limit, and they mean it, not only for safety but also to avoid kicking up a lot of dust.